 Paul quickly pointed out, “We only have two bucket-seats!
 Where is he going to sit?”

-President Naylor calmly replied, “On your lap.”
-He stopped the car.
-Paul reluctantly opened the door and the man climbed in and sat on Paul’s lap!
-Paul never offered President Naylor the opportunity to drive his Corvette again.
+President Naylor replied, “On your lap!” and calmly slowed to a stop.
+Frowning, Paul opened the door and the man climbed in and sat on Paul’s lap!

 Jeff’s Baby Blessing by Sandra Blunck